-If a picture is worth a thousand words, metadata of that picture is worth millions.
-The extensive metadata on digital photos gives users a way to sort, organize and better understand their photo library.
-Here’s a guide explaining how to find and open this information, as well as reasons you should.
+If a picture is worth a thousand words, then metadata of that picture is worth millions.
+The extensive metadata attached to digital photos gives users a chance to sort, store and understand the files in their photo library.

 What is photo metadata?

 Photo metadata is the information and specific details concerning a particular image file.
 This information often includes date created, author, file name, content, themes and more.
 Photo metadata offers users a better way to organize, sort and maintain image files within a system.